jmaxor/rxpal/readme.md

 # RXPAL
 A data-powered abstraction layer for creating RestedXP guides.

-Enables you to write this:
+Enables you to write steps like this:
 ```
 accept "your place in the world"
 ```